-A second line of research aims at uncovering the roles of linear and inositol polyphosphates in plants.
-We are interested where these phosphate and energy-rich molecules are located within cells, how they are being synthesized/broken down and what’s their cellular function and physiological role.
+A second line of research aims at uncovering the roles of inositol and inorganic polyphosphates in plants.
+We are interested where these phosphate- and energy-rich molecules are located within cells, how they are being synthesized/broken down and what’s their cellular function and physiological role.

 Recent publications (group members in bold)